dojot/dojot-training/README.md

 -d '{ "timestamp": 1543449992, "data": 646, "device": "PINHR_003" }'
 ```

-if you check the logs again, you should see that this message was received.
+if you check the logs again, you should see that the message has been received.

 #### Step 2: Implement your iotagent-http for the water quality monitoring use case